Larry Holmes vs. Muhammad Ali

-Larry Holmes vs. Muhammad Ali, billed as "The Last Hurrah!", was a professional boxing bout contested on October 2, 1980, in Las Vegas for the WBC and vacant The Ring heavyweight championships.
+Larry Holmes vs. Muhammad Ali, billed as The Last Hurrah!, was a professional boxing bout contested on October 2, 1980, in Las Vegas for the WBC and The Ring heavyweight championships.

 Background

 Larry Holmes was Ali's sparring partner for a long time.
 "He lived with Ali.
 They boxed hundreds of rounds.
 Look for Ali to decision Holmes," said Rollie Schwartz, past national chairman of the AAU Boxing Commission prior to the fight.

 After defeating Leon Spinks to regain the WBA heavyweight title on September 15, 1978, Ali announced his retirement in June 1979.
 On February 14, 1980, Ali told the Associated Press that he was 75 percent sure that he would return to the ring.
 On March 5, he agreed to fight John Tate, the new WBA heavyweight champion, in a bout tentatively scheduled for June.
 However, Tate lost the title to Mike Weaver by a 15th-round knockout on March 31.
 At a press conference on April 16, Ali said he would fight WBC Champion Larry Holmes.
 The announcement came as a surprise, as the press conference was billed as a contract-signing for a bout between Ali and Weaver.
 Ali said negotiations for a Weaver fight fell apart the previous night when Weaver's promoter, Bob Arum, issued new demands that "were totally unacceptable."

 On April 28, it was officially announced that Ali and Holmes would box on July 11 in Rio de Janeiro at the 165,000-seat Maracanã Stadium.
 Promoters Don King and Murad Muhammad said Ali would get $8 million and Holmes would receive $4 million.
 However, the announcement came as a surprise to the boss of the stadium, who said it was "all new to me."
 Rio de Janeiro State Sports Superintendent Ricardo Labre said, "The chances are 99.9 percent against the bout being held here."
 He said setting up the ring, seats and other equipment "would destroy our grass.
 This is a soccer field."
 The bout was officially called off on May 12.
 Ali made $250,000 and Holmes $100,000 in forfeit money.
 After the cancellation, Holmes signed to fight Scott LeDoux, whom he stopped in seven rounds on July 7.